NetroScript/Graveyard-Keeper-Savefile-Editor/README.md

 But I want to mention the last time someone asked for help due to a save broken by the save editor was in september 2018 and since then I also took additional measures.

-**This Editor supports the DLCs (Stranger Sins + Game Of Crone) - in the editor you have toggles to enable or disable DLC Support**
+**This Editor supports the DLCs (Stranger Sins + Game Of Crone + Better Save Soul) - in the editor you have toggles to enable or disable DLC Support**

 ## Currently Editable